viktorlott/editor-svg/README.md

   - Create a editor menu - done

 Editor is built with the library Konvajs.
 The purpose of this project was to create a componentbuilder for the web.
-You can also generate svg code from the editor
+You can also generate svg code from the editor.